DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 Use the Documents tab to export finalized plans in different formats.
 Currently, html and pdf are supported.

 ### The settings tab
-Here you can change the document template and document format, settings that again defines your preview and function as default values for exporting finaliced plans.
+Here you can change the document template and document format, settings that again defines your preview and function as default values for exporting finalised plans.